Injecting Hierarchy with U-Net Transformers: Recent Work

 In the quest to produce a hierarchical/abstract representation, the convolutional U-Net architecture \cite{ronneberger2015u} serves as a powerful inspiration.
-This architecture has been applied a number of computer vision tasks to produce a wholesome representation of input images.
-For example, U-Net is used in the DeepLab v3+ architecture, which achieved state-of-the-art in semantic segmentation \cite{chen2018encoder}.
-Similarly, this architecture was used to produce an alignment between unaligned image domains in CycleGAN \cite{zhu2017unpaired} such that an image of a horse could be translated to one of a zebra and visa versa.
+This architecture has been applied to a number of computer vision tasks to produce a representation of input images.
+For example, U-Net was used in the DeepLab v3+ architecture, which achieved state-of-the-art in semantic segmentation \cite{chen2018encoder}.
+Similarly, it was used to produce an alignment between unaligned image domains in CycleGAN \cite{zhu2017unpaired}, so that an image of a horse could be translated to one of a zebra and vice versa.
 For a given input image, the U-Net operates by downsampling the image to produce smaller more abstract representations.
 Each layer representation has a larger number of filters/features per pixel than the previous layer.
 Finally, the highest-level abstract representation undergoes progressive deconvolutions to continually upsample the image to produce an output.
 At each level, skip connections provide information from each down layer to the corresponding up layer of the same size.
-When imagining a method to imbue hierarchy to the Transformer architecture, the U-Net should be taken into strong consideration.
+Therefore, U-Net stands as a strong candidate for a possible method to imbue hierarchy into the Transformer architecture.